Inspirational Yoga & Pilates Classes, Workshops & Retreats

 25 Years In Kent

 This will be a course suitable for beginners or those who have done some meditation before, where you will learn simple, easy-to-use meditation and mindfulness techniques to create a more balanced, happy and calm life.
+You will have the opportunity to try a wide range of meditation styles from Advaita, Vedic, Mindfulness, Eastern and Western spiritual philosophies and also from Rose-Maries own experience and work in this field over the last 25 years.

 Meditation is about bringing the mind back from the teeming, noisy chaos of thoughts and emotions to quietness, clarity and silence.
 Meditation relaxes the body, brings steadiness of mind and opens the heart.
 It allows you to see your life in a new perspective and brings a greater sense of delight and spontaneity to your everyday life.